busrapidohq/atom-prefs/README.md

 # Busrapido Atom Preferences 🚌
 > ⚛ Atom packages we love

 Atom is an open source text editor made by GitHub that lets you easily customize every aspect of it.
-The entire application is written in JavaScript, CSS, and HTML so hacking the core and writing packages is much more straight forward.
+The entire application is written in JavaScript, CSS, and HTML so hacking the core and writing packages is much more straight forward.<br>
 Here at Busrapido.com we love hackable things!
 For this reasons we strongly encourage our devs to use [`Atom`](https://atom.io/) as their main text editor for our projects.

 ## Usage